Operational connection between predictability and entanglement in entanglement swapping from partially entangled pure states

-In this work, we gave an operational interpretation of the predictability using a well known protocol of quantum information, i.e., we used the protocol of entanglement swapping from initially partially entangled states.
+To summarize, in this work, we were able to relate the predictability of the pre-measurement one-qubit state with the probability of obtaining the maximally entangled component of the post-measurement state.
+This connection was expressed in operational terms, i.e., we used the protocol of entanglement swapping from initially partially entangled states.
 To do this, we studied such protocol by considering a more general class of initially partially entangled states than was regarded in Ref. \cite{Bose}.
 We have found that there is a plethora of partially entangled states as well as maximally entangled states that can be obtained after a Bell-basis measurement (BBM).
 Besides, for the partially entangled states obtained after the BBM, it is possible, by local operations, to purify this entanglement into a smaller number of maximally entangled pairs of quantons.
 This, as we showed, led to a natural operational interpretation for predictability of the prepared states in terms of the probability of Alice and Bob obtaining partially entangled states after Charlie makes a BBM, which can be used for entanglement distillation.
 In contrast, if the initial predictability is zero, Alice and Bob will end up with a maximally entangled state and they will not need to purify their qubits.
 In addition, we analyzed the entanglement swapping for partially entangled states in the light of complete complementarity relations and showed that, in the cases where the entanglement increases after the BBM, the predictability is consumed when compared to the initially prepared state.
 Moreover, $P_{vn}(\rho_j) + S_{vn}(\rho_j) = 1$ will always remain valid before and after the BBM, which means the we have a interplay between predictability and entanglement before and after the BBM.

+This work was supported by the Federal University of ABC (UFABC), process 23006.000123/2018-23, by the National Institute for the Science and Technology of Quantum Information (INCT-IQ), process 465469/2014-0, and by the National Council for Scientific and Technological Development (CNPq), process 309862/2021-3.